sbt/website/src/reference/00-Getting-Started/01-Setup/c.md

 ### Install JDK

 You must first install a JDK.
-We recommend Oracle JDK 8 or OpenJDK 8.
+We recommend AdoptOpenJDK JDK 8 or JDK 11.
 The details around the package names differ from one distribution to another.

 For example, Ubuntu xenial (16.04LTS) has [openjdk-8-jdk](https://packages.ubuntu.com/hu/xenial/openjdk-8-jdk).